mmdagent/mmdagent-mirror/MMDAgent/README.txt

                                     Copying
 *******************************************************************************

-The MMDAgent is released under the New and Simplified BSD license (see http://www.opensource.org/).
+The MMDAgent is released under the Modified BSD license (see http://www.opensource.org/).
 Using and distributing this software is free (without restriction including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this